Nicolas Grenier (artist)

-Nicolas Grenier (Born in 1982) is a Canadian artist and painter.
+Nicolas Grenier (born 1982) is a Canadian artist and painter.
 His paintings, sound recordings, and installations focus heavily on how certain principles in society converge and interact.
 His goal is to reveal how the individual interacts with the collective body and how the architecture we find ourselves in defines our subconscious and our interactions with each other.
 The foundation of his work is painting but in recent years he has expanded his practice to encompass a variety of mediums and think tank initiatives.
 His interest lies in the distorted connections of political, economic, cultural and social principles and how moneyless economies, radical inclusivity, giving up individualism, and other ideas could evoke a paradigm shift in values and beliefs.

 Biography

 He was born in Montreal Canada in 1982.
 He holds a BFA from Concordia University (2004) and a MFA from the California Institute of the Arts (2010).
 He has attended several residency programs including the Skowhegan School of Painting and Sculpture (2016), the Saas-Fee Summer institute of Art in Berlin (2018) and the Banff Center.